 Currently there are 56 recorded webinar trainings (new ones will be added as well): These are my personal trading strategies and tips.
 This is my proprietary information.
 While I tried to share as much as possible I realized that there is quite a bit I didn’t cover.
 Even in the Orderflows Inner Circle Video Club Access, I shared more and more, but still there were many things I just didn’t have the time to put in as their concepts are more advanced.

-What you will learn in Orderflows Inner Circle Video Club Access?
+What You’ll Learn In Orderflows Inner Circle Video Club Access?

 Webinar 1: POC

 - POC is an overlooked tool by many traders, but it reveals a lot about the market.
 Look for POC at certain locations at extremes of bars when a move has been made.
 If longer term money is involved in a move then it is probably more serious.
 And you will see POC migrating up in a move up as POC acts as support or POC migrating lower in a move down as POC acts as resistance.

 This wave like action, with the POC moving up and up is often a sign of institutional activity.